Upcoming Events

 Presented by OSPD

-1.25 hour of MCLE and Legal Specialization Credit in Substantive Criminal Law and Procedure is offered for this training
+1.0 hour of MCLE credit in Competence is offered for this training.

 Registration Link